AmadeusITGroup/EonaX-Shared-Resources/docs/user-manual/self_hosted_connector/upgrade-dse-0.6.3.md

 ## Upgrade Steps:
 1. Backup your existing PostgreSQL database.
 This is crucial to prevent data loss during the upgrade process.

-2. Run the migration scripts provided in the dse-0.6.3 release.
-These scripts will update your database schema to be compatible with the new version of EDC.
+2. Run the migration script provided below.
+These commands will update your database schema to be compatible with EDC v0.14, integrated in DSE v0.6.3.

     ``` SQL
     BEGIN;